-Clearly, if you test enough different strategies you will eventually find one that gives huge returns and exhibits an equity curve to die for.
+If you test enough different strategies you will eventually find one that presents strong returns and exhibits a very attractive looking equity curve.

-Let’s say that you are in the business of trading systems and you’re looking for a system with low drawdowns, positive expectancy and a smooth equity curve.
+Let’s say that you are in the business of building trading systems and you’re looking for a system with low drawdowns, positive expectancy and a smooth, upward sloping equity curve.

 If so, what do you think of the equity curve below?

-But what if I told you that the curve was actually a result of 10,000 random coin tosses?
+But what if I told you that the curve above was actually the result of 10,000 random coin tosses?

-The problem is that an attractive equity curve can fool a trader into believing they have a profitable trading system that is not random.
-This is sometimes enhanced when the trader gets a positive equity curve in out-of-sample too, which may also have come about by pure chance!
+So, the problem is that an attractive equity curve can fool a trader into believing they have a profitable trading system that is not random.

-Knowing this information is extremely important but how can traders build trading systems that are not random?
+Knowing this information is important but how can traders build trading systems and be confident that they are not random flukes?

 Well the answer is not always simple and has a lot to do with statistics.
 But for starters we can make sure to employ some basic principles: